How to buy the best fitness tracker

 Most trackers will keep an eye on your sleep, including motion sensing to see whether your sleep is disturbed, and a measure of REM, light and deep sleep.
 A smart alarm feature means your tracker will pick the optimal time in your sleep cycle, that’s close to your alarm, to wake you up.

-Typically, if your fitness watch is rated for water resistance, there will be a list of obscure letters and numbers to reference how well protected it is against water.
+Typically, if your fitness or activity tracker is rated for water resistance, there will be a list of obscure letters and numbers to reference how well protected it is against water.
 For example, an IP68 rating means that the device can be immersed in water at a depth of a metre or more, for a set period of time.
 An ATM rating is also important; a 1 ATM rating or higher means the device is water resistant up to 10 metres of pressure or higher.
-The pressure is important because, while you can take the fitness watch down to a certain water depth, if you sprayed the watch with a high pressure hose, it may not survive the experience.
+The pressure is important because, while you can take the wearable down to a certain water depth, if you sprayed the watch with a high pressure hose, it may not survive the experience.

 Depending on how seriously you're taking your exercise regime, accuracy might be quite high on your list of priorities.
 We test trackers to see how accurate they are at measuring steps, distance, calories, and heart rate, and take consistency into account as well - if a tracker is accurate on some days but not on others, you won’t know whether you’re improving.